 When you smoke tobacco, you are inhaling thousands of chemicals and nicotine.
 These chemicals include tar, carbon monoxide, and a variety of other toxins that can damage your health.

 One of the most important things to remember about smoking vs. vaping is that not all e-liquids are equal.
-Some e-liquids contain higher nicotine levels than others, and some contain no nicotine at all.
+Some e-liquids contain higher nicotine levels than others, and some contain no nicotine.

 So, if you’re trying to quit smoking,

-It’s essential to find an e-liquid that has the right amount of nicotine.
+Finding an e-liquid with the right amount of nicotine is essential.
 If you’re unsure how much nicotine you need, start with a low-level e-liquid and gradually increase the nicotine content until you find a level that suits your needs.

 CBD is a non-psychoactive compound found in cannabis that has been shown to have a variety of medicinal properties.
-CBD does not bind to the CB1 receptor and does not produce any intoxicating effects.
+CBD does not bind to the CB1 receptor or produce any intoxicating effects.